pooja2293/CarRental/README.md

 # CarRental

-Description: CarRental is an API automation Maven project which is build on java platform.
+**Description**: CarRental is an API automation Maven project which is build on java platform.
 Maven has all its dependency in pom.xml file where I mentioned the TestNG dependency also.

-Prerequisites:
+**Prerequisites:**

 Java must have installed.
 The recommended version is Java 8.
 Download it from Oracle http://www.oracle.com/technetwork/java/javase/downloads/index.html and install it.